 Agents conduct preliminary analyses to learn details of each candidate, saving their clients time and money.
 Agents typically help with site visits, home staging, and communication between the relevant parties.

-Negotiation Advice and Representation
+Negotiation advice and representation

-Agents work with clients to determine their needs (essential features) and wants (desirable features) to develop and implement a negotiation strategy likely to succeed and meet client needs.
+Real estate agents work with clients to determine their needs (essential features) and wants (desirable features) to develop and implement a negotiation strategy likely to succeed and meet client needs.

 The closing of a real estate transaction involves multiple entities (the other side’s agents, title company, loan representatives) and services (inspection, legal representation) in a complicated, confusing, often stress-filled process.
 A professional real estate agent coordinates the various elements to eliminate surprises and ensure a successful conclusion.